netdevops/hier_config/docs/install.md

 > Hierarchical Configuration requires a minimum Python version of 3.8.

-Hierarchical Configuration can be installed directly from github or with pip:
+Hierarchical Configuration can be installed directly from GitHub or with pip:

 ## Github
 1. [Install Poetry](https://python-poetry.org/docs/#installation)